Top 10 High Potassium Foods List

 Therefore, the consumption of potassium-rich foods can play a significant role in the prevention of osteoporosis (Zhu et al. 200911).

-Less Kidney Stones
+Fewer Kidney Stones

 If you have had one before, the chances of another kidney stone are also higher.
 And potassium deficiency is associated with increased formation of kidney stones.

-Nevertheless, a high potassium diet can more than halve the risk of kidney stones (Ferraro et al. 201612).
+Nevertheless, a high-potassium diet can more than halve the risk of kidney stones (Ferraro et al. 201612).

 Since kidney stones formed by calcium are a sign that the urine is too acidic, it needs to be neutralized.